Procedures Governing Appeals of Nonrenewal Decisions

 IV.
 GENERAL OBSERVATIONS

-Meetings of CFRR to review submissions, discuss an appeal, consider its recommendations, or frame its report will be in closed session.
+Meetings of CFRR to review submissions, discuss an appeal, consider its recommendations, or prepare its report will be in closed session

-Twelve copies of the initial petition and accompanying documents, and of all other submissions to CFRR, must be provided.
-Communications to CFRR should be directed to CFRR, in care of the Office of the Secretary of the Faculty, 133 Bascom Hall (262-3956).
+One electronic (pdf) version of the initial petition and accompanying documents, and of all other submissions to CFRR, must be provided.
+Communications to CFRR should be directed to CFRR, in care of the Office of the Secretary of the Faculty, 133 Bascom Hall (firstname.lastname@example.org; 262-3958).

 CFRR speaks through its reports.
 By CFRR rule, only the chair is authorized to speak on its behalf.
 The chair of CFRR will not discuss the final report about a case except when clarification is requested by the chancellor or the chancellor’s representative.

-UWS 3.08(2) and 3.08(3) provide that CFRR reports on cases are recommendations to the chancellor, whose decision is final.
-By a practice recently adopted by the chancellor, once CFRR's final report is issued, the chancellor or the chancellor's legal representative will, before the chancellor's decision is rendered, provide each side an opportunity to respond to CFRR's findings, conclusions, and recommendations.
+UWS 3.08(2) & 3.08(3) provide that CFRR reports on cases are recommendations to the chancellor, whose decision is final.
+By a practice adopted by the Office of the Chancellor, once CFRR’s final report is issued, the chancellor or the chancellor’s legal representative will, before the chancellor’s decision is rendered, provide each party an opportunity to respond to CFRR’s findings, conclusions, and recommendations.